UMassCDS/satellite-imagery-labeling-tool/docs/Labeler.md

 2. In a browser, enter `localhost:1234` as the address.
 3. Select the `labeler` option under the End user tools menu.
 4. Click the `DISCount` option in the menu on the left of the tool.
-5. Click the `Global Counts CSV` button and upload your annotation file.
+5. Click the `Global Counts CSV` button and upload the `annotations.csv` file (this is produced by the DISCount script).
 6. Click the `Load Tiles` button and upload your tiles.
 7. Annotate the tile, then click the `Mark Tile Complete` button.
-This changes confidence interval of the tile and move it to the bottom of the tile directory.
+This changes confidence interval of the tile and moves it to the bottom of the tile directory.
-8. In the `annotations.csv` file, enter your name and the true count in the table for the annotated tile.
+8. Copy the `annotations.csv` file and paste it into a Google Sheets document.
+Enter your name and the true count in the table for the annotated tile.
+    - Note: If there are multiple annotators working on the same file, ensure that each tile is assigned to an annotator to prevent overlap.
 9. When all tiles are annotated, click the `Save Tiles` button.
 The new GeoJSONs can be loaded back into the tool for further annotation.

 ## Labeler workflow